slavniyteo/rect-ex/README.md

 Makes a row based on your rect.

-Method `Row` slices rect into pieces with a vertical separators.
+Slices rect with a vertical separators.
 Returns an array of pieces.

-There are two variants: you may pass to `Row` count of pieses or their relative weights.
+There are two variants: you may pass to `Row` count of pieces or their relative weights.
 Look at the example.

 ![Row Example](mdsrc/rect-ex-row.png)